Custom Compiled Kernel on Debian & Ubuntu

 If you’d rather run a distribution-supplied kernel instead, please follow our guide for Running a Distribution-Supplied Kernel.

-Prior to these instructions, follow the steps outlined in our Getting Started guide.
+Prior to these instructions, follow the steps outlined in our Setting Up and Securing a Compute Instance.
 Then, log in to your Linode as the

 Update your package repositories and installed packages, and install additional packages needed for compiling and running your kernel: